fehmi/simply.js/docs/themes.md

 # Themes

-There is a handful of themes available, both official and community-made.
-Copy [Vue](//vuejs.org) and [buble](//buble.surge.sh) website custom theme and [@liril-net](https://github.com/liril-net) contribution to the theme of the black style.
+A variety of themes are available, including both official and community-contributed options.
+These include custom themes inspired by the [Vue](//vuejs.org) and [Buble](//buble.surge.sh) websites, as well as a dark-style theme contributed by [@liril-net](https://github.com/liril-net).

 ```html
 <link rel="stylesheet" href="//cdn.jsdelivr.net/npm/docsify/themes/vue.css">